Driving in Tuscany: Must-know details before getting behind the wheel!

 - Parking spaces – These are usually square signs demonstrating a capital (white) P on a blue background.

 - No Parking signs – They warn you that your car will be towed if you park there.
-Note the difference between a No Parking (to the left on the image below) and a No Stopping sign (to the right).
-The latter is even stricter than the No Parking signage as it warns that you cannot park there, not even temporarily (i.e., you remain inside the vehicle).
+Note the difference between a No Parking sign (to the left on the image below) and a No Stopping sign (to the right).
+The latter is even stricter than the No Parking signage, as it warns that you cannot park there, not even temporarily (i.e., you remain inside the vehicle).

-The Zona Traffico Limitatato (ZTL) – Driving in the historical center
+The Zona Traffico Limitatato (ZTL) – Driving in the historical Center

 In most cities, including Florence and Siena, driving in the historical center is forbidden or restricted.
 In these cases, it is best to park your car in a parking lot or a designated metered area (look for the Parking Spaces sign mentioned above).
 Now, if you move slightly further away from the city center, you may even find free street parking spaces available.
-Do resist the temptation to follow other vehicles because chances are you will be entering roads where locals have permits to drive to, like inside the ZTL.
+Do resist the temptation to follow other vehicles because chances are you will be entering roads where locals have permits to drive, like inside the ZTL.

 Important note: Never leave your belongings inside your car when you go out there sightseeing, even if you will be away for a few minutes.
 You may find your vehicle broken into in broad daylight because of the bag you had left in there.